ngimber/Intestinal-Dynamics-Toolbox/README.md

 ---

 ## 📚 Citing IDT
-If you use IDT in your research, please cite:
+If you use IDT in your research, please cite this repository and:
-Pampaloni et al. ...
+Pampaloni et al., 2026 – A novel enteric pacemaker activity in Drosophila